sciris/sciris_paper/paper.md

 array([1,3])
 ```

-`sc.asd`: Sciris provides an implementation of the optimization algorithm Adaptive Stochastic dDscent (ASD) described in [@kerr2018optimization], and that has been designed to replicate the essential aspects of manual parameter fitting in an automated way.
+`sc.asd`: Sciris provides an implementation of the adaptive stochastic descent (ASD) optimization algorithm described in [@kerr2018optimization], and that has been designed to replicate the essential aspects of manual parameter fitting in an automated way.
 Specifically, ASD uses simple principles to form probabilistic assumptions about (a) which parameters have the greatest effect on the objective function, and (b) optimal step sizes for each parameter.

 # ScirisWeb
 ScirisWeb provides a solution using [Vuejs](https://vuejs.org/) for the frontend, [Flask](https://flask.palletsprojects.com/en/2.2.x/) as the web framework, [Redis](https://redis.io/) for the (optional) database and Matplotlib/[mpld3](https://github.com/mpld3/mpld3) for plotting.
 ScirisWeb  also enables users to use a React frontend linked to an SQL database with Plotly figures, ScirisWeb can serve as the glue holding all of that together.
 We note that ScirisWeb, while functional, is still in beta development.

 # Acknowledgements

-To be added
+The authors wish to thank David P. Wilson, William B. Lytton, and Daniel J. Klein for their sponsorship of the Sciris project.
+David J. Kedziora, Dominic Delport, Kevin M. Jablonka, and Meikang Wu provided helpful feedback on and support for the Sciris library.

 # References